 - And you’re done, open the exported PDF!

-As Andrew, you don’t need to give access to your Jira for your partners or customers just because you’d like to show them an issue.
-You can share your issues as PDFs with downloadable attachments with the help of Better PDF Exporter.
+As Andrew, you don’t need to give Jira access to your partners or customers just to show them an issue.
+You can share your issues as PDFs with downloadable attachments using Better PDF Exporter.